MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history-scripting.md

 ### Screenshot

-In the screenshot below, we see that one *Fabrikam NX-4 Pro #2* is working much harder than the others:
+In the screenshot below, we see that one *Fabrikam NX-4 Pro #2* peaked in the last day:

 ![Screenshot of PowerShell](media/performance-history/Show-NetworkSaturation.png)